 How much calcium do we really need?

 Adults need 11/2 grams per day of calcium.
-Some great sources are seafoods like salmon, clams and shrimp, broccoli, cauliflower, beet greens, nuts and olives.
-Green food sources are kale, bok choy and cabbage.
+Some great sources are kinds of seafood like salmon, clams and shrimp, broccoli, cauliflower, beet greens, nuts, and olives.
+Green food sources are kale, bok choy, and cabbage.

 I’m not talking about a few vegetables here.
 You need seven cups of kale to get that much calcium in one day…

 …greens are also the most bioavailable source of calcium.

 One more caution–oxalates!
 All of the dark leafy greens have a high oxalic acid content.
 This acid binds to calcium and creates oxalate crystals.
 This also makes the calcium your body cannot access.